mia-platform/documentation/docs/development_suite/api-console/api-design/gdpr.md

 ### Where do I find these functionalities?

-To manage data protection, Mia-Platform's Console offers two dedicated columns for every collection existing in your project.
+To manage data protection, Mia-Platform's Console offers two dedicated columns for every collection populating your project.

 ![gdpr](img/gdpr.png)